quic/gunyah-hypervisor/README.md

 Gunyah currently supports ARMv8.2+ platforms as it uses AArch64 EL2 in VHE mode.
 Some porting is required to support ARMv8.0.

-We have developed an initial port of Gunyah to the QEMU ARMv8 simulator. *Note QMEU v5+ is required*.
+We have developed an initial port of Gunyah to the QEMU ARMv8 simulator. *Note QEMU v5+ is required*.
 Additional platforms are expected to be supported in future contributions.

 ## Getting Started
 - [Setup Instructions](docs/setup.md)